 This project consisted of 10.85 acres of Aquatic Lands Lease encompassing the Olympia Yacht Club.
 The scope of the project was to locate pilings, piers, upland improvements, and moorage slips.
 The bed of Budd Bay was determined for this project.
 We then calculated upland boundaries, along with the proposed lease area boundaries.
 A “Record of Survey” drawing was drafted and recorded with Thurston County.
 In addition, legal descriptions were drafted for the lease areas and an “Exhibit A” (DNR Aquatic Lands Lease Map) was prepared.

 US 93 Access Control and Corridor Preservation

-For this large highways project, Skillings Connolly managed our in-house survey group, along with the local sub-consultants that provided most of the survey and photogrammetric services.
+For this large highways project, Skillings managed our in-house survey group, along with the local sub-consultants that provided most of the survey and photogrammetric services.
 This work included GPS control survey, utility locations, cadastral survey, topographic survey, and aerial photo control.
-Skillings Connolly then compiled digital information for design of improvements to 53 miles of US 93 through the Confederated Salish and Kootenai Tribal Reservation.
+Skillings then compiled digital information for design of improvements to 53 miles of US 93 through the Confederated Salish and Kootenai Tribal Reservation.
 From this information, we prepared right of way plans and negotiated right of way acquisition for 644 parcels.
-Skillings Connolly staff also marked the proposed right of way on over 400 parcels.
+Skillings staff also marked the proposed right of way on over 400 parcels.
 Our staking cost per parcel averaged one-third of the sub-consultant’s fee.

 Prior to developing base maps and right of way and PS&E plans conforming to the Montana Department of Transportation (MDT) standards, we had to address the conversion between state plane and ground scale coordinates.
 MDT standards require establishing a combined factor that fits any point along the project to a precision of 1:50,000.
 Because of the north-south orientation and the variation in elevation along the project, we had to develop four zones to address this issue.